fossabot/Electron-Desktop-App-Sandbox/README.md

 >*All source code and credit goes to [Brad Traversy](https://github.com/bradtraversy) you can find his video on [Youtube](https://www.youtube.com/watch?v=kN1Czs0m1SU).*

 > Link to the original Git Repo [here](https://github.com/bradtraversy/electronshoppinglist).

+> **Backend connectivity is my work.
+It is limited only to Inser values at the moment.
+Working on making it transactional.